AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 Another useful feature is *Import/Export exclusions*.
 There are only four steps to reach the goal:

 1. Open AdGuard VPN on the device/in the browser from where you want to export your lists of exclusions.
 Find the appropriate section and click the *Export* button.
 The `adguard_vpn_exclusions.zip` archive will be downloaded.
-2. There are two `.txt` files inside the archive, one for each of the *General* and *Selective* lists.
+2. There are two `.txt` files inside the archive, one for each of the lists.
 Add more exclusions to them, delete the existing ones, rename files (but more on this later), or just leave the archive with files as is.
 3. When transferring between different devices, don't forget to send the `.zip` file to the device for import.
 For example, if you import exclusion lists from your Windows device to your Android, make sure to send the `.zip` file to your Android beforehand.
 4. Open AdGuard VPN on the device where you want to import the archive with the ready lists of exclusions.
 Find the appropriate section, click the *Import* button and select the archive.